wp-plugins/wp-imageflow2/readme.txt

 * exclude
 * size (applies to RSS feed only)

-These additional gallery options may be used:
+These additional WP-Imageflow2 specific options may be used:

-* mediatags (corresponds to Media Tags plugin by Paul Menard.
-This option will pull matching media out of your media library and include it in the gallery.)
+* mediatags - Corresponds to Media Tags plugin by Paul Menard.
+This option will pull matching media out of your media library and include it in the gallery.
+* startimg  - Gives the starting slide number to center in the gallery, the default is 1.
+* rotate    - Turns on/off auto-rotation for this instance (overrides the setting from the admin panel).
+Values are 'on' or 'off'.

 = For galleries based on a subfolder: =